cacuracaptors/fallout1-ce-miyoomini/README.md

    - `CRITTER.DAT`
    - the `data/` folder
    - `fallout.cfg` (if included with your installation)
 4. On the device, open the **Ports** menu — "Fallout" should appear in the list.
+If not, use "refresh roms" at the bottom of the ports list.

 ## Building from source